Twitter to ban political ads worldwide on its platform

 The move comes with Facebook under pressure to apply fact-checking to politicians running ads with debunked claims.

-Dorsey said the new policy, details of which will be unveiled next month, would ban ads on political issues as well as from candidates.
+Dorsey said the new policy, details of which will be unveiled next month and enforced from Nov 22, would ban ads on political issues as well as from candidates.

 "We considered stopping only candidate ads, but issue ads present a way to circumvent," he said.